thomasmichaelwallace/dotbe-brunel/notes.md

 __Are you already content with me?__

+- "We don't have the time to try that." :(
 - If you don't think there's anything left to learn, then how can we do something new together?
 - Companies that do this well- where everyone sets an esoteric learning goal and reports back; as well as trying new styles of working and operating.